-If you've ever played open world games, you've probably noticed this: There are main story quests, leading you from place to place, containing impressive cutscenes, interesting action and generally good pacing.
+If you've ever played open world games, you've probably noticed this: There are main story quests, leading you from place to place, containing impressive cut scenes, interesting action and generally good pacing.
 Clearly where a lot of the effort went.
 Then there are some smaller side stories thrown in there for good measure, usually also fairly high quality.
 And then.. well, then there's the crappy “oh-god-we-need-more-stuff-to-do” quests.
-Mass Effect: Andromeda is no different in this case, and it is frustrating me to no end that AAA titles keep doing this.
+Mass Effect: Andromeda is no different in this case, and it is frustrating me to no end that "AAA" titles keep doing this.

 I consider myself a completionist - I like to “100%” games, because that's just the kind of person I am.
 I pay money for the game, so I want to experience it all.
 I want to get every interesting bit of lore out of it, see what the game has to offer.
 But modern games really challenge that desire.
 I got so frustrated by those quests in Mass Effect: Andromeda, at some point I started to ignore them all.
-Here's a hint if you intend that game: Ignore quests in the “Additional Tasks” category, unless you happen to run across the objective.
+Here's a tip if you intend to play that game: Ignore quests in the “Additional Tasks” category, unless you happen to run across the objective.
 They are for the most part boring, uninteresting fetch quests.